angelo-wf/LakeSnes/README.md

 Some things that are not emulated at all are full emulation-mode for the 65816, and the test-register ($f0) for the SPC.

 Some games that I have tested seem to run without obvious issues, although quite a few games do seem to glitch somewhat or freeze. `bugs.md` contains a non-exhaustive list of games with that have emulation-bugs.

+## License

+This project is licensed under the MIT license.
+See 'LICENSE.txt' for details.